1. PERSONAL FINANCE

 • Merrill

-Google “what is a 529 plan”, and you’ll learn that you can designate a beneficiary of your choice: a child, grandchild, family member, or a friend.
-You can even open a 529 plan for yourself and use the money for your own education expenses.
-If you want to save for a child in the future, you can open the 529 plan in your name and then transfer the account once your baby arrives.
+When you start a 529 plan, you can set it up to save for (and pay for) the future education of a person of your choice, the “beneficiary.”
+The beneficiary of a 529 account can be a child, grandchild, family member, or a friend.
+You can even open a 529 plan for yourself, and use the money for your own education expenses.
+If you want to save for a child who’s not yet born, you can open the 529 plan in your name, then transfer the account once your baby arrives.

-If you decide to change the beneficiary, you can only transfer the funds to a member of the beneficiary’s family.
+If you decide to change the beneficiary of a 529 plan, you can only transfer the funds to a member of the beneficiary’s family.
 The definition of “member of the family” is broad and includes:

 • Father or mother or ancestor of either